How to apply

 - Your application details your skills and merit for the position without exaggeration or understatement

-- The selection criteria are addressed in full
+- The pitch or selection criteria are addressed in full

 - The application is well presented and clearly laid out